 Students may petition for re-admission after one complete semester with approval of the divisional dean and Vice President (Vice President only for Public Safety programs).

-Students dismissed from an occupational program under this policy may petition for re-admission in a later class with approval of the academic divisional Dean or the Vice President for Economic and Workforce Development for continuing education programs and the Vice President for Academic Affairs.
+Students dismissed from an occupational program under this policy may petition for re-admission in a later class with approval of the divisional Dean or the Vice President for Economic and Workforce Development for continuing education programs and Vice President for Academic Affairs or designee.

 Course Repeat Policy